quantopian/pyfolio/README.md

 pip install pyfolio
 ```

-#### For development
+#### Development

-For developing pyfolio, you may want to use a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to avoid dependency conflicts between pyfolio and other python projects you have.
+For development, you may want to use a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to avoid dependency conflicts between pyfolio and other Python projects you have.
 To get set up with a virtual env, run:
 ```bash
 mkvirtualenv pyfolio
 ```

 Next, clone this git repository and run `python setup.py develop`
 and edit the library files directly.

 #### Bayesian tear sheet